The owl’s gaze holds an old woman in bark-shadow sleeves

 You fount into your bent toe bones and calloused thumbs.

-Un-roughed, you wonder how the woman landed with the owl.
+You ask how the woman landed with the owl.

-She laughs until her eyes get small and shows you
+She laughs until her eyes get small

 The Jenkins’ garage first kiss

 so swift it seemed accidental.

 red-faced butterfly, semi-

 a wet husband accelerating